 - Do not touch your face.

 You should keep the mask on at the time of the appointment and keep your face away from the face of the person administering the vaccine.
 It will help keep both you and the vaccinator safe.
 It is entirely okay to feel anxious or nervous.
-But remember, it is only a tiny prick, and it is going to save your life.
+But remember, it is only a tiny prick and it is going to protect you against deadly coronavirus.
 If it helps, take slow breaths and turn your face away from the needle.

 Some minor side effects are expected after you get vaccinated.
 The side effects are signs that your body is developing immune protection.
 A few of the common side effects associated with COVID-19 vaccines are: